njz3/vJoyIOFeederWithFFB/README.md

-This vJoy+Arduino strategy is not new and was an idea of BigPanik (M2Pac author) and SailorSat (DaytonaUSB author) who made the first proof-of-concepts of controlling a Sega Mode2/3 drive board from an Arduino.
+This vJoy+Arduino strategy is not new and was an idea of BigPanik (M2Pac author) and SailorSat (DaytonaUSB author) who made the first proof-of-concepts of controlling a Sega Model 2/3 drive board from an Arduino.

 Compared to their respective developments, this project still misses complete support for digital outputs to control lamps/relays and also other Sega